Dungeon Master Manual

 | Reactive Characters | Characters directly addressed can jump ahead in the turn queue for an immediate response.
 The Level slider (1–10) controls sensitivity. |

-| Photostory | Auto-generates scene images after each turn cycle.
-Configure images per turn (1–4), resolution, provider (OpenAI / Gemini), and art style. |
+| Photostory | Auto-generates scene images after each round.
+Configure images per round (1–4), resolution, provider (OpenAI / Gemini), and art style. |

 Narrative Rules